 main bearings.
 After a series of failures a Pirelli cushion coupling between the

 crankshaft and the flywheel was added.
-This unit was to power Ferrari for the next decade.
+Derivatives of this unit was to power Ferrari for the next decade.

 Five cars were built for the 1970

 season.
-Jacky Ickx returned to Ferrari as number one driver taking over for Chris Amon.
+Jacky Ickx returned to Ferrari as number one driver taking over for Chris Amon who left for March.